lucapf/KHub/README.md

 We don't want dependencies between consumers and producers.

-To fix this a usual approach is: the `newTopic("topic-X")` call for the same topic needs to be present in both consumers and producers, leads to code duplication and unclear responsibility for that action.
+To fix this a usual approach is: the `newTopic("topic-X")` call for the same topic needs to be present in both consumers and producers.
+This leads to code duplication and unclear responsibility for that action.

 Another drawback is, at startup, every micro-service for all topics in its configuration requests a new topic to be created.
 This leads unnecessary requests and not clear ownership over the action.